TrashPandaCode/reports/ia-final/main.typ

 // Introduction Dialog

 #pagebreak()
+#col[
-#col[ //provisorischer col unfug
+  //provisorischer col unfug
   == User Testing
   The structured user testing began significantly later than originally planned, as this aspect was not given the intended priority during the development phase.
 We originally intended the user testing to run parallel to the development of the game and the node editor, thereby guiding respective implementation decisions.
 As a result, we primarily conducted application testing ourselves throughout the development phase, and only occasionally consulted fellow students regarding minor design and usability aspects.

   === User Testing Concept
   The original concept for user testing and related research was conducted by Leo Kling and compiled into a `Typst` document.
 This was then approved by some members of the team but disregarded by others, which led to a noticeable delay in making a decision on how to proceed with user testing and setting up a survey.

   The user testing concept was designed to gather feedback on the usability and educational effectiveness of Dumpster Diving.
 It was conducted as a structured evaluation combining think-aloud protocol with standardized questionnaires.
 Test participants were asked to complete the first four levels of the game while continuously verbalizing their thoughts, impressions, and most importantly their points of confusion.
 An observer would document these utterances and transfer them into a structured list of concrete improvement suggestions.

   // D: maybe add a reference for the system usability scale For quantitative assessment, we implemented a Google Form that exclusively captured anonymized data.
 The only demographic information collected included the participants' age and prior knowledge - specifically whether they studied a related field or had already taken and passed the Computer Animation module.
 The questionnaire followed the established System Usability Scale (SUS), adopting its proven 10-item structure with a few additional questions tailored to our specific context.

   === Results
   The user testing results were overwhelmingly positive.
 Our predefined goal of achieving an average SUS score above 70 was not only met but exceeded. /* this might be bullshit, still have to evaluate the data, looks like we would achieve this tho */ This evaluation confirms that our tool and its interface as well as design achieved satisfactory usability and user experience as well as remaining accessible to the target audience.

   The qualitative insights from the think-aloud protocol identified specific areas for improvement, particularly regarding initial user onboarding and the clarity of certain interface elements.

   === Implementation of findings
   Based on the user testing results, we implemented these essential improvements:

   / Introduction of a Tutorial: Observations from the think-aloud protocol indicated that new users struggled with initial comprehension of the node-based system and its general interface functionality.
 In direct response, we developed a structured intro tutorial that introduces core mechanics and significantly improves the learning curve.

   / Optimization of Initial Node Selection: Testing revealed that the nodes available by default at level start often appeared confusing or overwhelming to new users.
 Consequently, we adjusted which nodes are visibly available at the beginning of each level, ensuring that only the most relevant and necessary nodes are presented.
 This change aims to reduce cognitive load and enhance user understanding of the node system.

   // also might be bullshit, afaik we already planned for the tutorial and only expanded upon it, and for the node selection i actually dont have a single clue. this was added in the comment tho so i guess its true
   // D: I would leave these parts in here.
 The user tests proved that we needed an introduction of some sorts, so it makes sense to talk about, even if it was planned in some way beforehand.
-]

   // User Testing Concept
   //    Thinking out loud
   //    Questionnaire Structure/Goals
   // Results
   // How did we use these results to improve our tool
   //    Implementation of the Intro Tutorial
   //    Changing what nodes show up on the initialization of the level

-#pagebreak()
   == Unit Testing

-// What Elements were tested?
-// How were the different Elements tested?
-// What was the outcome?
-//    Were any issues found and how were they fixed?
+  Unit testing represents a fundamental practice in software development where individual components or functions are tested in isolation to verify their correctness and reliability.
+These automated tests serve as a safety net during development, enabling early detection of regressions, facilitating code refactoring, and ensuring that system components behave according to their specifications @osheroveArtUnitTesting2013.
+In web development projects, unit tests are particularly valuable for maintaining code quality as applications scale and evolve, providing confidence that changes to one part of the system do not inadvertently break functionality elsewhere.

+  Testing a web-based educational game that combines a 2D game-canvas with a visual node editor presented unique challenges that extended beyond traditional web application testing.
+The hybrid nature of the system required validation across multiple interconnected domains: game mechanics, educational content, and interactive visual programming interfaces.
+The visual node editor introduced complexity in testing state management, particularly in validating that node connections and data flow functioned correctly across different levels.
+Additionally, verifying that the extensive documentation system remained current with evolving game mechanics proved challenging, as updates to animation concepts or node implementations required corresponding updates to tutorial content, level guides, and reference materials.
+The interdependency between these systems meant that changes in one area could propagate unexpected effects throughout the platform, necessitating comprehensive cross-system validation to maintain educational coherence and user experience quality.

+  The testing infrastructure leverages Bun's built-in test runner, which provides Jest-compatible APIs while offering superior performance and native TypeScript support @TestingAPIBun.
+To enable comprehensive testing of browser-dependent features, particularly localStorage operations critical to the application's state persistence, the test suite integrates HappyDOM for lightweight DOM emulation.
+This combination allows the tests to accurately simulate browser environments without the overhead of launching actual browser instances, ensuring that localStorage interactions, DOM manipulations, and other web APIs function correctly within the isolated test environment @HomeCapricorn86Happydom.

+  === Elements Tested

+  The unit test suite encompasses several critical components of the application architecture.
+The documentation system underwent comprehensive validation through `docs.test.ts`, which verified the structural integrity of navigation configurations, ensured completeness of markdown file coverage, and validated frontmatter consistency across documentation files.
+Level definitions received thorough testing via `levels.test.ts`, examining difficulty progressions, available game objects or nodes.
+The mathematical operations were validated through `mathnode-types.test.ts`, ensuring type, input and naming consistency across computational functions.
+Additionally, the React Flow state management system was tested in `flow-store.test.ts`, verifying proper state persistence and node highlighting functionality.
+The data persistence layer was comprehensively tested in `data-store.test.ts`, validating the HandleData class for managing game object connections, testing localStorage integration for state persistence, and ensuring type-safe data operations across different game levels.
+Loop management functionality was verified through `loop-store.test.ts`, which tested UUID generation for handle identifiers, state persistence mechanisms, and proper handle lifecycle management within loop constructs.
+Mouse interaction tracking was validated in `mouse-store.test.ts`, ensuring proper function replacement mechanisms for dynamic mouse handling.
+Time management systems were tested via `time-store.test.ts`, verifying both absolute time and delta time tracking functions with proper state management.
+Finally, solution file integrity was maintained through `solutions.test.ts`, which ensured every game level has a corresponding solution file and identified any orphaned solution files without matching levels.

+  A total of $3503$ `expect()` calls across 117 tests were implemented.

+  === Testing Methodology

+  The testing approach employed both structural and behavioral validation strategies.
+For the documentation system, tests utilized file system operations to cross-reference navigation entries with actual markdown files, ensuring bidirectional consistency between the navigation structure and content availability.
+Frontmatter extraction and parsing were implemented to validate metadata completeness, while link validation checked for broken internal references.
+Game level testing focused on property validation, ensuring each level contained required fields such as goals, hints, and available nodes, while also verifying the uniqueness of identifiers and the validity of difficulty ratings.
+State management testing employed mock localStorage operations and state mutation verification to ensure proper data persistence and retrieval.

+  === Outcomes and Issue Resolution

+  The unit testing implementation proved highly effective in identifying and preventing several categories of issues.
+Spelling inconsistencies in mathematical node types were systematically detected and corrected, ensuring type safety across computational operations.
+The testing suite successfully tracked implementation completeness, identifying missing level guides and solution files that corresponded to defined game levels.
+Documentation coverage analysis revealed gaps in navigation structures and highlighted files with placeholder content or missing frontmatter titles.

+  // also hier ist so 50/50 bullshit, aber klingt nett Several critical issues were discovered and resolved through the testing process.
+The validation of available node types revealed mismatches between game level definitions and actual node implementations, leading to corrections in level configurations.
+Link validation identified broken internal references within documentation, preventing navigation errors in the deployed application.
+The solutions tracking system revealed orphaned files and missing implementations, enabling comprehensive coverage of all game levels.
+These automated checks significantly reduced manual testing overhead while providing continuous validation of system integrity throughout the development process.
+]

 = Results & Conclusion